evankaine/Wayfinder/README.md

 https://i.imgur.com/z1sZLds.png

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

 - link all 6 api pages to one variable
 - access api data from variable
 - render user selected data to page

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

 - add images to the data (not included in api)
 - add list of characters to their homeplanet that is selected by user